Challenges

 The valuation of peat is patchy, and largely dominated by carbon storage values, yet peat provides vital biodiversity, water regulation, and landscape and cultural services.
 By collating existing values and mapping to ecosystem services provided by peatlands, we can link the currently disparate monetary and non-monetary values to identify the largest gaps in our understanding of peat values.

 We are producing evidence maps of methods used to estimate the monetary and non-monetary value of peat soils, providing missing high-priority values, and developing a framework to integrate these estimates into Scotland’s Natural Capital and ecosystem service accounts.
 We are investigating the value positions of crofters and crofting communities with peatlands and restoration, motivations, and barriers to engage in restoration, and revealing the importance that peatland management plays as part of the fabric and identity of crofters.
-We are advancing the understanding of the cost-effectiveness of peatland restoration by linking updated information on greenhouse gas emissions following restoration with data on restoration cost.
+We are advancing the understanding of the cost-effectiveness of peatland restoration by linking updated information on GHG emissions following restoration with data on restoration cost.
 The new valuation is being integrated into existing peatland values by developing a Peatland Valuation Framework.
 This framework is being linked to Scotland’s Natural Capital Accounts and Natural Capital Assets Index and Scotland’s ecosystem services accounts.
 We also research the cost-effectiveness of peatland restoration using multiple data sources and establish marginal abatement cost curves for peatland management in Scotland.

 More robust Peatland Code